ibm-cloud-docs/containers/ts-storage-file-group-id-fail.md

 * [Create persistent storage](/docs/containers?topic=containers-file_storage#add_file).
 * [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)

-Steps:
+Complete the following steps.

-1. Copy the `norootsquash` daemon set [deployment YAML file](https://github.com/IBM-Cloud/kube-samples/tree/master/daemonset-sample){: external}
+1. Copy the `norootsquash` daemon set [deployment YAML file](https://github.com/IBM-Cloud/kube-samples/tree/master/daemonset-sample){: external}.

-2. Create the `norootsquash` daemon set deployment.
+1. Create the `norootsquash` daemon set deployment.

     ```sh
     kubectl apply -f norootsquash.yaml
     ```
     {: pre}

-3. Get the name of the pod that your storage volume is mounted to.
+1. Get the name of the pod that your storage volume is mounted to.
 This pod is not the same as the `norootsquash` pods.

     ```sh
     kubectl get pods
     ```
     {: pre}

-4. Log in to the pod.
+1. Log in to the pod.

     ```sh
     kubectl exec -it mypod /bin/bash
     ```
     {: pre}

-5. Verify that the permissions to the mount path are `root`.
+1. Verify that the permissions to the mount path are `root`.

     ```sh
     root@mypod:/# ls -al /mnt/myvol/
     total 8